jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

 when the kernel boots up.
 The values in the BIOS will show up as COM1 through COM3.
 Write the UART and IRQ values done, then reboot your system.
-Check your kernel boot log with the 'dmesg' command from a console, your looking to find some ttySX entries.
+Check your kernel boot log with the 'dmesg' command from a console, you're looking to find some ttySX entries.

     Host@User# dmesg | grep ttyS
     serial8250: ttyS0 at I/O 0x3f8 (irq = 4) is a 16550A